dillonma/dillonm.io/content/index.md

 Description: Dillon Mahmoudi, economic geography scholar */

 <hintro>I am a PhD Candidate in the [Toulan School of Urban Studies and Planning](http://www.pdx.edu/usp) at Portland State.
-I'm interested in: the role, and production, of technology in urban areas; geographies of urban wealth and inequality; and critical quantitative and GIS methods.
+I focus my research around three areas: (1) the intersection of cities and digital technologies (production, use, and impacts); (2) the geographies of urban wealth and inequality; and (3) critical quantitative and GIS methods.
 This is my site where I keep my research, write about coding and GIS, and keep a blog of epic excerpts from things I read.</hintro>

 ## Current Research
 As an economic geographer, my research spans the fields of planning, geography and science, technology and society.
 I currently split my overarching research interests across three broad projects -- all connected through economic geography, labor and technology.
 My dissertation research focuses on the expression of value in capitalist production.
-Specifically, my research focuses on the various place-specific software production processes among different regions and the relationship between different software industry/firms/workers and broad-based economic development, prosperity and inequality.
+Specifically, my research focuses on the place-specific software production processes among different regions and the relationship between different software agglomerations (industry/firms/workers) and broad-based economic development, prosperity and inequality.
 More broadly, my research focuses on the regional socio-industrial re/configurations under cognitive-cultural capitalism.
 See more under [research](http://dillonm.io/research).

 ## Selected Recent Publications

 -   Thatcher, Jim, David O’Sullivan and Dillon Mahmoudi.
-2016. [“**Data Colonialism through Accumulation by Dispossession: New metaphors for daily data.**”](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2709498) Forthcoming in *Environment and Planning D: Society and Space*.
+2016. [“**Data Colonialism through Accumulation by Dispossession: New metaphors for daily data.**”](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2709498) *Environment and Planning D: Society and Space* 34 (6): 990–1006.
     [doi:10.1177/0263775816633195](http://dx.doi.org/10.1177/0263775816633195)

 -   Mahmoudi, Dillon, and Anthony Levenda.
 2016. [“**Beyond the Screen: Uneven